Chesapeake Bay: Significant sites

 Altogether there are more than 1,800 ship and boat wrecks that scatter the bottom of the Chesapeake Bay and its surrounding waterways.
-Dozens of precolonial era canoes and artifacts have been extracted from the bay, helping to portray a better picture of the lives of Native Americans (e.g., Powhatan, Pamunkey, Nansemond) In 2014, underwater archaeologists identified the skull of a prehistoric mastodon, which through carbon dating was found to be 22,000 years old.
+Dozens of precolonial era canoes and artifacts have been extracted from the bay, helping to portray a better picture of the lives of Native Americans (e.g., Powhatan, Pamunkey, Nansemond) In 1974, scallop fishermen dredged up the skull of a prehistoric mastodon, which through carbon dating was found to be 22,000 years old.
 Along with the skull, a carved blade was also discovered in the same area.
 Unable to accurately carbon date the stone tool, archaeologists looked at similar styles of blade carving in order to gauge when it was made.
 The technique was similar to the Solutrean tools that were crafted in Europe between 22,000 and 17,000 years ago and it was noted that the stone tool must be at least 14,000 years old.
 The Solutrean hypothesis challenges the previous theory regarding the first inhabitants of North America, whereas it is commonly accepted amongst anthropologists that the Clovis people were the first to settle the region somewhere around 13,000 years ago.
 There is some controversy surrounding these findings; many anthropologists have disputed this, claiming that the environment and setting make properly identifying the origins of these artifacts nearly impossible.

-The Chesapeake Bay Flotilla, which was constructed using shallow barges and ships to provide a blockade to the British during the War of 1812.
-After holding strong for some months, the British eventually dispersed the flotilla and dozens of these vessels were burnt and sunk.
+The Chesapeake Bay Flotilla, which was constructed using shallow barges and ships to counter British naval attacks during the War of 1812.
+After holding strong for some months, the British eventually defeated the flotilla and dozens of these vessels were burnt and sunk.
 Starting in 1978, there were numerous expeditions launched in hopes of successfully discovering what was left of the Chesapeake Bay Flotilla.
 Since then, hundreds of artifacts and remains have been extracted from the submerged ships such as weapons, personal items, and many other objects.
 Underwater archaeologists have also been successful in constructing accurate models and maps of the wreckage amongst the sea floor.